gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
+- Develop Flight details UI , UI and setting up API calls for Book flights/Display Flights/Display airports

 Q2.
 What am I planning to work on next?
+-  Develop UI of passenger Info, Seat Selection and implementing post API calls for Cancel Booking, GET calls for displaying all flights and displaying details of a single flight.

 Q3.
 What tasks are blocked waiting on another team member?
+- N/A

 ## Week 7: